How to Trademark a Logo in the USA?(2023)

 - You can stop the importation of goods similar to your business.

-What happens if a Trademark application is rejected?
+What happens if a trademark application is rejected?

 A Trademark application is capable of being rejected for several reasons.
 Some of the common reasons include: